 The king of swing

 Birth of the Burewala Bombshell.
 There have been few more scintillating sights in cricket history than Waqar Younis in his pomp.
 With batsmen hopping and stumps flying, he and Wasim Akram took reverse swing to a new level in the early 1990s with their toe-crushing yorkers.
 He was at his best in the early 1990s - after bursting onto the scene against New Zealand in 1990-91, Waqar took 109 wickets over a three-year period at an average of 18.07 and the incredible strike rate of 33.55 balls per wicket.
-He later became captain of Pakistan, and took 7 for 36 - the second-best figures in ODI history - against England at Headingley in 2001.
-He was also a huge success in county cricket, first for Surrey and then Glamorgan, for whom he took a career-best 8 for 17 against Sussex at Swansea in 1997.
+He later became captain of Pakistan, and took 7 for 36 - the second best figures in ODI history - against England at Headingley in 2001.
+He was also a huge success in county cricket, first for Surrey and then Glamorgan, for whom he took a career-best 8 for 17 against Sussex in Swansea in 1997.
 He retired in 2004 and is now a television commentator.

 Birth of the man known as "The Terror".
 Australian seamer Charlie Turner was a formidable opponent, particularly on wet surfaces, and he took his 101 Test wickets at a startling average of 16.53.
-Among Aussies with 100 wickets the next best, Alan Davidson, conceded exactly four more runs per wicket.
+Among Aussies with 100 wickets, the next best, Alan Davidson, conceded exactly four more runs per wicket.
 With his long, rhythmic run and virtually square-on delivery, Turner took 6 for 15 on debut against England in Sydney in 1886-87.
 And in 1888 he took 21 wickets at an average of 12, despite England winning two of the three matches by an innings.
 In 155 first-class matches in all, he took an improbable 35 10-fors.
 He died in Sydney in 1944.

 The day India wept.
 Sachin Tendulkar retired from cricket at Mumbai's Wankhede Stadium, his home ground, bringing the curtains down on a glittering international career that spanned 24 years.
 India thumped West Indies by an innings and 126 runs to wrap up the series 2-0 but the focus was entirely on Tendulkar, who cracked an energetic 74 before he edged to first slip on the second day.
 The match ended on the third morning, after which Tendulkar delivered a stirring speech in front of a doting crowd, and then took a victory lap of the stadium, hoisted aloft by his team-mates.
 His final act on a cricket ground was to pay his respects to the pitch, after which he climbed the stairs to the dressing room.
 And he was done.